 - Are you using your cell phone?- Remember we can see and hear you using FaceTime, texting, and looking down at your phone.

 - Microphone On!

 - Showing your full face, not just random body appendages!

 - Have the bell schedule in front of you to know what time each class begins and ends.

 - Be On Time to class

 Attend Extra Help Sessions

 - Have you taken advantage of the extra help opportunities that your teachers are offering?
-Check with your teacher for the day and meet code.
+Check with your teacher for the day and time.